 The second recording space is a great live drum recording room.
 It has stone walls and a wooden floor and ceiling that all contribute to a great sounding reverberant drum sound.
 However you can dampen the reverb time by closing the acoustic curtains hung on the walls which makes the room completely versatile.

 Down the far right side of the studio are two large booths providing other acoustic options.
-The first is a great isolation booth which is large enough to take the newly installed Steinway B Grand Piano.
+The first is a great isolation booth housing the studio's Steinway B Grand Piano.
 The Steinway B is a 1955 New York Grand Piano that has been lovingly restored.
-The soundboard has been replaced, it has had new keys, new strings in fact everything inside the piano is new all using authentic Steinway parts.
-This is a beautfiul sounding Piano that is perfect for Jazz, classical or pop piano.
-In addition we have a nice bright upright Piano.
+The soundboard has been replaced, it has had new keys, new strings... in fact everything inside the piano is new all using authentic Steinway parts.
+This is a beautful sounding Piano that is perfect for Jazz, classical or pop piano.
 The smaller dead booth is perfect for recording vocal and guitar overdubs.
 A small booth at the far end of the live rooms is a perfect location for guitar amps.
 With five different recording rooms, all with isolation, Livingston 1 is perfect for tracking bands.

-You will of course need a great collection of microphones.
-With over 60 at your disposal you certainly have plenty to choose from.
-Add to this an great collection of Guitar Amps, a comprehensive collection of guitar pedals, a vintage Ludwig Hollywood drumkit, a Hammond, Rhodes and a Harmonium; you have a truly world-class recording studio.
+Add to this an great collection of mics, backline, a comprehensive collection of guitar pedals, a vintage Ludwig Hollywood drumkit, a Hammond and Rhodes; and you have a truly world-class recording studio.

 Stay in the loop